 There’s still a lot to learn about the new virus, including how it spreads from person to person.
 But here are some general rules from WHO on how to protect yourself.

 • Maintain social distancing.
-Keep at least 3 feet between yourself and anyone who is coughing or sneezing
+This means avoiding groups of people and keeping at least 6 feet between yourself and others

 • Wash your hands often with soap and water.
 Use hand sanitizer if soap and water are not available.

 • If you need to cough or sneeze, cover your mouth with an elbow or tissue.
 Then wash your hands right away.

 • Avoid touching your eyes, nose, and mouth to prevent the spread of any germs